tommykw/GoogleAPI/README.md

 # GoogleAPI
-Attempt to use Google API
+Attempt to use Google API.
+The Google API was implemented in the Object Composite Pattern.

-# Google API composite class
+# Implemented Google API
 - Google Map